pblaas/signalbot/README.md

 ### Local executor mode

-Local executor means the bot will run inside of a docker container and will also use the signal-cli command from inside of the container.
+Local executor means the bot will run inside a docker container and will also use the signal-cli command from inside of the container.

 Local executor mode is the default and expects the bot to run inside a container.
 There are two mandatory variables which need to be set in order for the bot to work.